DFE-Digital/ghtr-accessibility-vagrant-base/README.md

 This vagrant machine is for local laptop usage only.
 All of the details below cover how to build a base image for publishing.

-TL;DR - if you just want to do some accessibility testing, look here: https://app.vagrantup.com/stevewalton/boxes/win10-accessibility

 ## Pre-requesits:

 - Vagrant